-VERALL PERFORMANCE AND PROGRESS IN PROGRAM FORM fircle o ANCE ne) 2 1.
-Progress in program 1 2 3 4 5 1 =Is on probation due to inadequate progress on milestone projects or performance in classes, or a 2 = Significantly behind schedule on a milestone project or inadequate performance in one or more probation 3 = On pace with expected milestones as well as expected performance in class 4 = Ahead of expected schedule on milestone projects 5 = Significantly (more than 6 months) ahead of expected schedule on milestone projects or exceptiactivities (one every 3-4 years) EXPECTATION: All students expected at 3. classes tha t is tre ending towar Global assessment of performance 1 2 3 4 4 1 = Performance during assessment period is seriously deficient in one or more areas.
-Immediate 12 = Performance during the assessment period is below average given the student's year in program 3 = Student is performing as expected given the student's year in the program 4 = Student is performing 1-2 years above their year in program.
-The student is advanced compar work that is well above average 5 = The student's work has been exemplary, with the student performing at a near faculty level box research in addition to meeting or exceeding all other program expectations n ed to his/he r peers s and l ne EXPECTATION: All students expected at 3.
+VERALL PERFORMANCE AND PROGRESS IN PROGRAM PERFORMANCE (Circle one) 1.
+Progress in program 1 2 3 4 1 = Is on probation due to inadequate progress on milestone projects or performance in cl 2 = Significantly behind schedule on a milestone project or inadequate performance in on probation 4 = Ahead of expected schedule on milestone projects 5 = Significantly (more than 6 months) ahead of expected schedule on milestone projects or exceptional performance in training EXPECTATION: All students expected at 3.
+2. Global assessment of performance 1 2 3 4 1 = Performance during assessment period is seriously deficient in one or more areas.
+Immediate remediation is required 2 = Performance during the assessment period is below average given the student's year in program 3 = Student is performing as expected given the student's year in the program 4 = Student is performing 1-2 years above their year in program.
+The student is advanced compared to his/her peers and has done work that is well above average 5 = The student's work has been exemplary, with the student performing at a near faculty level both in quantity and quality of research in addition to meeting or exceeding all other program expectations 2 = Performance during the assessment period is below average given the student's year i 3 = Student is performing as expected given the student's year in the program 4 = Student is performing 1-2 years above their year in program.
+The student is advance work that is well above average 5 = The student's work has been exemplary, with the student performing at a near faculty n program • - ne

-Commendations: Recommendations:
+Ī Commendations: Recommendations:

-CHING ations: None (all optional)]] CIPATE D le one) QUALITATIVE FEEDBACK, COMMENDATIONS & RECOMMENDATIONS:
+CHING rations: None (all optional) PARTICIPATE D (Circle one) QUALITATIVE FEEDBACK, COMMENDATIONS & RECOMMENDATIONS:

 1. Teaching (instructor) N Y

-2. ТА N Y
+2. TA N Y

 3. Teaching support (guest lecture, etc.) N Y

 4. Peer supervision N Y

 5. Research mentorship N Y

-ITIONAL DOMAINS OF IPETENCE PARTICIPATE D (Circle one) QUALITATIVE FEEDBACK, COMMENDATIONS & RECOMMENDATIONS:
+OITIONAL DOMAINS OF MPETENCE PARTICIPATE D (Circle one) QUALITATIVE FEEDBACK, COMMENDATIONS & RECOMMENDATIONS:

-- ations: All students should have "S" in Die ns optional dactics; all o ther
+tations: All students should have "S" in Did ns optional lactics; all o ther

 1. Awards/Other Acknowledgments N Y

 2. Consultation N Y

 3. Administration/Service N Y

 4. Advocacy N Y